ChaitanyaC22/Deep-RL-Project---Maximize-total-profits-earned-by-cab-driver/README.md

 5. For a Windows 64-bit system, and with an 8GB RAM, it takes around 1 hour to train for 1000 episodes with the average length of episodes 100.

-For all the plumbing code, you can refer to the code used in the Inventory Management demo.

 ## **Submission**

-You need to submit **one zip file** containing the following three files for evaluation:
+You need to submit **one zip file** containing the following three files:

 -   the environment file: ‘Env.py’

 -   the agent’s learning file: ‘Agent\_Architecture1.ipynb’ **OR** Agent\_Architecture2.ipynb

 -   The final DQN model as a pickle file

-## Additional Content - Soft Skills:

-Navigate [here](https://learn.upgrad.com/v/course/587/module/47980) to access the soft skills content related to Effective Speaking.